GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 ![Spectr](evil-actor.png)

-Ideally, all cross-origin requests should be explicitly vetted by the server that owns the resource, in other words an opt-in approach.
+Ideally, all cross-origin requests should be explicitly vetted by the server that owns the resource.
 If vetting is not provided by the resource-owning server, then the data will never make it into the browsing context group of an evil actor, and therefore will stay out of reach of any Spectre attacks a web page could carry out.
 We call it a cross-origin isolated state.